List of beaches in Chicago: History

-In 2013, Cisco, Everywhere Wireless and the Chicago Park District began Free Wi-Fi service at North Avenue Beach, Rainbow Beach, Montrose Beach, Foster Beach, and Kathy Osterman (formerly known as Hollywood Beach).
+Free Wi-Fi service at city beaches began in 2013.

-Rogers Park Beaches
+Rogers Park

 The far north Rogers Park neighborhood contains a series of small "street-end" beaches that unlike most Chicago beaches are often separated by private property and therefore, unconnected to each other by public parkland.
-This accounts for the seemingly large number of beaches in this one neighborhood.

 Juneway Terrace Beach

 Juneway Terrace Beach is the northernmost beach in Chicago.
 It is located at 7800 North and Lake Michigan.
 It lies within Rogers Avenue Beach and Park.
 It is separated from Rogers Beach by a stretch of rip rap protecting three apartment buildings.

 Rogers Beach

 Rogers Beach lies in Rogers Avenue Beach and Park at 7705 North.
 Barely one block long, the park also has tennis courts.
-However after the lake's water level rose throughout 2019 and a January 2020 storm further eroded the shoreline, the Chicago Department of Transportation announced that riprap would replace the beach to stabilize the shoreline.
+After a January 2020 storm further eroded the shoreline, the Chicago Department of Transportation announced that riprap would replace the beach to stabilize the shoreline.